valekuro/stargazers/README.md

 ## src folder
 ### Api folder
 In this folder you can find functions for GitHub API calls, in particular:
-* getUserRepository: get all user repositories;
+* getUserRepository: giving a username, it get his repositories;
 * getInformationsByUsername: get all informations about a specific user;
 * getStargazers: get the list of users who have added a specific repository to their favourite;

 ### Components folder
-In this folder there are the main application components to guarantee the reusing code.
-Each folder component could contain:
+In this folder there are the main components of the application.
+These components will make up the screens.
+Each component folder contains at least two of these files:
 * style.ts: StyleSheet component
 * index.tsx: JSX component
 * I[Component].ts: specific component types